ThusithaDJ/aws-sam-cognito-api-lambda-sample/README.md

 ## Prerequisites

 1. An AWS Account
-2. Text Editor (I'm using VS Code, because it's awesome.)
+2. Text Editor (I am using VS Code because it is incredible.)

-## Let's get started
+## Let us get started

-These are the steps that I'm going to cover.
-So, buckle up falks!!!
+These are the steps that I am going to cover.
+So, buckle up, folks!!!
 1. Create the repository in AWS
 2. Configure SAM template(`template.yaml`) file
     1. Configure parameters
     2. Configure Cognito resources
     3. Configure API gateway
-    4. Configure Lambda function
+    4. Configure the Lambda function
 3. Configure `buildspec.yml` file
-4. Configure CI/CD pipeline (AWS CodePipeline)
+4. Configure the CI/CD pipeline (AWS CodePipeline)

 ## 1. Create the repository in AWS

-You can use AWS SAM template to create the project.
+We can use the AWS SAM template to create the project.
 Please visit [AWS SAM official GitHub](https://github.com/aws/serverless-application-model) page for more details.
-Otherwise you can fork this repo and test the functionality.
+Otherwise, you can fork this repo and test the functionality.

-To see how you can create the AWS CodeCommit repository please read my [Medium](https://medium.com/@thusithadananjaya) post (Coming Soon).
+To see how we can create the AWS CodeCommit repository, please read my [Medium](https://medium.com/@thusithadananjaya) post (Coming Soon).

 ## 2. Configure SAM template.